 Bone marrow disease: Doctors may prescribe medication, chemotherapy, bone marrow transplants

-Thalassemia: Most cases are mild and do not require treatment.
+Thalassemia: Most cases are mild anemia and do not require treatment.
 Some more severe cases may need blood transfusions, folic acid supplements, medication, removal of the spleen, or a blood and bone marrow stem cell transplant.

 For more information, you may want to check out the National Institutes of Health.